-The teacher of the Language Center made some notes and after that she had one list for the university and my certificate.
-The university has received a list of the speaking test.
+The teacher of the Language Center made some notes and after that she had a list for the university and my certificate.
+The university has received the list of the speaking test.
 2 crosses were made on C2 level and the rest on C1 level, because I have received a lot of English training in speaking in my free time.

 The highest DAAD level is C1.
 So I have received everywhere a C1 level in English.
 I can apply for studying abroad now. 🙂

 Last semester I founded the AG Open Source at our university.
 We are organizing workshops and hackathons in cooperation with open source projects/ companies.
 Our students should learn more about open source development and how to contribute.
 The difference to the Friedrich-Alexander-University and their professorship in open source development is that we want to learn the real practice by professionals.

 After 3 months we had a reputation.
 The AG Open Source should be open for other faculties, too.
 EFI (electronic – fine mechanics – information technology) has been interested for our events.
 So students in Computer Science and Electronics are receiving basic courses in Linux and using git.
 In addition, we create a program which is different every semester.
 Last semester we had topics like security and the ownCloud hackathon.
 This semester our focus is on monitoring and docker.